Sketchplanations

 thanks to supporters like you.

-• Removing wild pigs at Fort Benning, Georgia, at $40 a pigs tail that didn’t make a dent.
-It could be the hunters would bait the pigs with all sorts of tempting scraps.
+• Removing wild pigs at Fort Benning, Georgia, at $40 a pig's tail, that didn’t make a dent.
+It's possible that the hunters would bait the pigs with all sorts of tempting scraps.
 Many pigs learned to avoid the hunters and instead bred like crazy while well-fed on scraps.

-• The capital of Colombia, Bogotá, tried to reduce traffic congestion by restricting each car from driving one day during the week.
-The result: people started buying more than 1 car and did more driving on weekends.
+• The capital of Colombia, Bogotá, tried to reduce traffic congestion by restricting each car from driving on one day during the week.
+The result: people started buying more than one car and drove more on weekends.

-• Publication of proposed areas of habitat to be protected for endangered species meant land developers responded by building in those areas before the land was protected.
+• The publication of proposed areas for habitat protection to be protected for endangered species led land developers to respond by building in those areas before the land was protected.

-People are smart.
-Incentives work—in the sense that you tend to get what you incentivise.
-So be careful what you are incentivising.
-As Charlie Munger said: "Show me the incentive, and I'll show you the outcome."
+As Charlie Munger said, "Show me the incentive, and I'll show you the outcome."

 Also see: